 The STRONG High Seas project, together with its partners the Permanent Commission for the South Pacific (CPPS) and the Abidjan Convention Secretariat organised a series of Inter-Regional Dialogues on High Seas Governance in the South Pacific and Africa regions.
+A summary report is available here.

 Series of inter-regional dialogues on high seas governance in the South Pacific Region

 On June 10th and 22nd, 2021, the STRONG High Seas project and the Permanent Commission for the South Pacific (CPPS) organised the first series of two Inter-Regional Dialogues on High Seas Governance.
 These two series of expert meetings provide an informal space for stakeholders to discuss high seas governance from a regional perspective in both the South Pacific and Africa.
-Due to the current COVID-19 pandemic, the meetings were held online and gathered around 40 participants.
+Due to the COVID-19 pandemic, the meetings were held online and gathered around 40 participants.

 The focus of this series of expert meetings for the South Pacific was to present the current activities of regional organisations on high seas governance and to discuss the role they could play in the implementation of the future treaty on the conservation and sustainable use of marine biodiversity in areas beyond national jurisdiction (BBNJ treaty).
 The meeting gathered representatives from both international and fisheries management organisations, NGOs and academia of the Southeast Pacific and Southwest Pacific regions and aimed at sharing experiences amongst relevant stakeholders and building connections between the two sides of the Pacific.